putinisbitchboi/requested-domains/README.md

 https://github.com/aboul3la/Sublist3r && https://github.com/fwaeytens/dnsenum

+### Files in the root:

+1__all_domains.tar.gz is all the domains enumerated to date.
+As of now, gov.ru is still undergoing enumeration.  gov.ru has a LOT of subdomains, and some have a wildcard DNS entry.

+dict.txt is the dictionary used for DNSENUM.

+domains.txt is the list of domains scanned.

 ### ENUMERATED_DOMAINS folder:

 Files ending in __.dns__ contain discovered subdomains that resolve (from sublister) + subdomains bruteforced with DNSENUM.
 I have not looked for DNSENUM results that have a wildcard DNS entry, but it will make it unusually large, and therefore affect the .dns file for the same domain.
 I'll work on that.